Pamukkale – Cotton Castle Truth

 • ONCE INSIDE – It’s a 15-minute walk from the gate to the travertines.
 If you stop at the museum or thermal pool, it will take longer.
 Above the travertines, there are a few shops offering snacks, water, and souvenirs.
 There is plenty of shade among the trees, and tables with benches to rest.
 The first pool can be slippery and congested, but it’s less slippery further along.

-Does it look like the photos?
+Does it Look Like the Photos?

 One common question I get is whether Pamukkale looks like the photos.
 The truth is, the promotional photos are from some time ago.
 Many pools are now dry, and the once-brilliant white travertines are darker due to dirt.
 Additionally, the area can be quite crowded.
 Despite these changes, you can still capture some amazing photos, and overall, I’m happy I got to see and experience it.